 Before Canada or the United States can credibly invoke democratic principles abroad, it is worth examining what those principles look like at home.

-In the United States, the Electoral College has installed five presidents who lost the national popular vote.
-The U.S. Senate gives Wyoming and California equal representation despite a 70-to-1 population disparity.
-Partisan gerrymandering — the practice of drawing electoral districts to guarantee outcomes regardless of voter preference — has become, in the words of Supreme Court Justice Elena Kagan, a high-tech art form in which mapmakers can “generate thousands of possibilities at the touch of a key and then choose the one giving their party maximum advantage.”
-The Brennan Center for Justice estimates that maps used in the 2024 election produced a net 16 fewer Democratic or Democratic-leaning districts than maps complying with basic anti-gerrymandering standards.
+In the United States, the Electoral College has five minority presidents — installed over the popular vote — and the Senate gives Wyoming and California equal representation despite a 70-to-1 population disparity.
+Partisan gerrymandering has become, in the words of Supreme Court Justice Elena Kagan, a high-tech art form.
+The Brennan Center found that maps used in the 2024 election produced a net 16 fewer Democratic-leaning districts than maps complying with basic anti-gerrymandering standards.
 In North Carolina alone, the reversal of a court-ordered fair map flipped three Democratic districts to Republican, handing House control to the GOP.

 Brookings Institution research documents that since 2010, U.S. state legislatures have passed waves of laws designed to reduce ballot access, politicize election administration, and entrench partisan advantage.
-Since the Supreme Court gutted the Voting Rights Act, dozens of states have enacted voter suppression measures — requiring specific photo IDs, purging voter rolls, closing polling locations, eliminating early voting — that federal courts have described as targeting Black voters with “surgical precision.”
-In 2020, a sitting president who acknowledged privately that he had lost attempted to overturn the election results.
+With the Voting Rights Act gutted by the Supreme Court, dozens of states enacted voter suppression measures — requiring specific photo IDs, purging voter rolls, closing polling locations, eliminating early voting — that federal courts have described as targeting Black voters with “surgical precision.”
+In 2020, a sitting president who acknowledged privately that he had lost pursued Trump’s election subversion across multiple fronts.
 The House Select Committee concluded he had engaged in a multi-part conspiracy to subvert the lawful outcome.

 This is the democracy doing the condemning.

-Then there is Chile — held up for decades as Latin America’s democratic success story, the region’s model of institutional stability.
-What that stability is built on: a constitution written in 1980 under Augusto Pinochet’s military dictatorship.
-In 2020, 78% of Chileans voted to replace it.
-What followed was two years of constitutional conventions, two referenda, and two rejections — one of a left-wing draft in 2022, one of a right-wing draft in 2023 — leaving the country permanently governed by a dictatorship-era document that the population has clearly stated it wants replaced but cannot agree on how to replace.
+Then there is Chile — held up for decades as Latin America’s democratic success story.
+What that stability is built on: Pinochet’s 1980 constitution, written under military dictatorship.
+In 2020, Chileans voted to replace it with 78% support.
+What followed was two years of constitutional conventions, two referenda, and two rejections — left-wing draft rejected in 2022, right-wing draft rejected in 2023 — leaving the country permanently governed by a dictatorship-era document that the population has clearly stated it wants replaced but cannot agree on how to replace.
 Gabriel Boric, elected as the most left-wing president in Chile since Salvador Allende, has spent his term unable to advance his platform because the institutional framework he inherited was designed to prevent exactly that kind of change.

 The Pattern Behind the Rhetoric